Eye Movement Desensitization and Reprocessing (EMDR)

 What is EMDR?

 EMDR is short for Eye Movement Desensitization and Reprocessing, a relatively new form of trauma-focused therapeutic treatment, developed a little over 25 years ago to relieve distress associated with traumatic memories.
 Through the use of intricate protocols, EMDR helps remove any mental blocks involving trauma, in order to accelerate psychological healing.
 Numerous studies have reinforced its efficacy, and it is recognized by both the American Psychiatric Association and the World Health Organization as an effective treatment for trauma.
-This therapeutic modality works by improving the patient’s ability to access and process traumatic memories, and then helps to facilitate the resolution of those memories.
+This therapeutic modality works by improving the patient’s ability to access and process traumatic memories and then helps to facilitate the resolution of those memories.

 EMDR therapy allows participants to reformulate negative beliefs and deal with hyper-arousal, both common symptoms of PTSD.
-Clients participating in EMDR work hand-in-hand with their therapist to determine which memories to target and to reframe those events in an emotionally healthy way.
-Bilateral stimulation (such as eye movement) is used during part of the session, and works similar to rapid eye movement during sleep, to draw up internal associations about past traumatic events.
+Clients receiving EMDR counseling work hand-in-hand with their therapist to determine which memories to target and to reframe those events in an emotionally healthy way.
+Bilateral stimulation (such as eye movement) is used during part of the session and works similar to rapid eye movement during sleep, to draw up internal associations about past traumatic events.
 Often times the client is not aware of these associations prior to beginning their therapy session.
 Once arisen, these associations and any attached feelings can be processed correctly.